folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 # How to contribute

-So you're thinking about contributing to NUnit?
+So you're thinking about contributing to Fhi.FrontendBibliotek.App?
 Great!
-Maintaining and enhancing NUnit is a big job, so **the community's help is really appreciated.**
+Maintaining and enhancing Fhi.FrontendBibliotek.App is a big job, so **the community's help is really appreciated.**

 Helping out isn't just writing code, it also includes submitting issues, helping confirm issues and improving the documentation.